 Are You Accepting New Patients?

 Yes!
-Our office continues to grow and accept new patients.
+Your Ottawa general dentist is accepting new patients!
+Our office continues to grow.
 Walk-ins and emergencies are also welcome.
-Call us to schedule your appointment.
+Find the clinic closest to you and call us to schedule your appointment

 Are Bleeding Gums A Sign Of A Problem?